CRS 3.1 requires a web server with ModSecurity. We recommend the following versions:

 Upgrading from CRS 2.x to CRS 3

-CRS 3 is a major release, incompatible with CRS 2.x.
+crs-setup.conf file with any new settings.
+However, CRS 3.0 is a major rewrite, incompatible with CRS 2.x.
 Key setup variables have changed their name, and new features have been introduced.
 Your former

 modsecurity_crs_10_setup.conf file is thus no longer usable.
 We recommend you to start with a fresh

 Most rule IDs have been changed to reorganize them into logical sections.
 This means that if you have written custom configuration with exclusion rules (e.g.

 ctl:ruleRemoveTargetById) you must renumber the rule numbers in that configuration.
 You can do this using the supplied utility

 However, a key feature of the CRS 3 is the reduction of false positives in the default installation, and many of your old exclusion rules may no longer be necessary.
 Therefore, it is a good option to start fresh without your old exclusion rules.